Roman Review: All about Roman’s health services and products

 Insider Tip: If you start using minoxidil and notice an increase in hair loss around 3-5 weeks into treatment, this is normal.
 Do not panic, and do not suspend treatment.
 Your follicles are merely resetting to a growth phase, which can cause weak hair strands to fall out.

-Roman ships minoxidil in 3-month supplies and bills you quarterly at $16/month.
+Roman ships topical minoxidil in 3-month supplies and bills you quarterly at $16/month.
 This is a bit more expensive than the competition.
 Roman is also the only one of the three companies we often pit against one another for hair loss (Roman, Keeps, and Hims) that doesn’t offer a foam version of minoxidil.
 Minoxidil solution contains propylene glycol, a known irritant that’s responsible for many of the adverse reactions people using minoxidil will experience.
 Switching to the foam, which doesn’t contain propylene glycol, solves this issue for many.

 For both its pricing and foam availability, we typically recommend Keeps for those seeking topical minoxidil.